signl4/docs/integrations/tray-io/tray-io.md

 # SIGNL4 Integration with Tray.io

+[Tray.io](https://www.tray.io/) is an integration platform that allows you to automate processes across any cloud stack.
+It helps to reduce your own integration efforts significantly.
+Pairing this powerful platform with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.

 In our example we will send information about a new Task in Salesforce to our SIGNL4 team.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com](https://www.signl4.com/).